tsc221645/command-line-clue/game/notebook.md

 ## Notes
 *Use this space to record your findings and deductions...*
+Blacksmith was in the gymnasium
+Antique compass in the science lab
+The Police Officer was in the archives

 Location of the crime is still unknown - the room must have been empty when it happened...